Multiscale Feature Learning Using Co-Tuplet Loss for Offline Handwritten Signature Verification: Introduction

-For global and regional similarity measurement, we propose the co-tuplet loss, a novel metric learning loss, to learn the distance metric for signature verification.
+For effective similarity measurement, we propose the co-tuplet loss, a novel metric learning loss, to learn the distance metric for handwritten signature verification.
 The proposed co-tuplet loss aims to transform input features into a feature space where genuine signatures from the same writer are close to each other while corresponding forgeries are far away from genuine ones.
-Unlike the typical triplet loss \cite{RN15, RN16}, the proposed co-tuplet loss simultaneously considers multiple genuine signature examples and multiple forged signature examples to learn similarity metrics.
+Unlike the typical triplet loss \cite{RN14, RN15}, the proposed co-tuplet loss simultaneously considers multiple genuine signatures and multiple forgeries to learn similarity metrics.
 This effectively addresses issues related to intra-writer variability and inter-writer similarity.
 Additionally, we emphasize the importance of batch construction and example selection to focus the training process on informative examples.
-It is worth noting that our signature verification system combines the feature learning and similarity measurement steps and can be optimized end-to-end.
+It is worth noting that our approach combines the feature learning and similarity measurement steps and can be optimized end-to-end.
+Fig. \ref{fig1} depicts the comparison between previous frameworks and our proposed framework for offline handwritten signature verification.

 For training and evaluation, we utilize four offline handwritten signature datasets in different languages.
-Three of these datasets are publicly available: CEDAR \cite{RN19} with English signatures, BHSig-Bengali \cite{RN20} with Bengali signatures, and BHSig-Hindi \cite{RN20} with Hindi signatures.
+Three of these datasets are publicly available: CEDAR \cite{RN18} with English signatures, BHSig-Bengali \cite{RN19} with Bengali signatures, and BHSig-Hindi \cite{RN19} with Hindi signatures.
 To address the lack of large-scale public offline Chinese signature datasets, we create the HanSig dataset, consisting of 35,400 signature samples from 238 writers.
-Experimental results demonstrate the promising performance of our proposed MGRNet with co-tuplet loss compared to state-of-the-art methods.
+HanSig surpasses existing public offline Chinese signature datasets in terms of the number of signature samples, facilitating the development of signature verification systems.
+Experimental results demonstrate the promising performance of our proposed MS-SigNet with co-tuplet loss compared to state-of-the-art methods.